pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 ### Day 12

 I did not see my laptop for a few days, as you'll see.
-So some details are mising from my memory.
+So some details are missing from my memory.

 I decided to visit the Pacific Ocean for a few days, so I spent most of the day booking a hostel, planning, and packing stuff.